 Whatever you are thinking, I suggest talking about all of the options.
 I myself thought we would FOR SURE be the swaying couple, but Alexander was set on shocking the crowd with a choreographed dance.
-I was SO happy we discussed this, because I was quick to jump on board and we were so excited about doing something special!
-Go into this conversation with an opened mind, and come to an agreement before moving on!
+I was SO happy we discussed this because I was quick to jump on board, and we were so excited about doing something special!
+Go into this conversation with an open mind, and come to an agreement before moving on!

 Step 2: Find the Perfect Song

-Not just the song from Spotify's "Top Hits" or that new country track that you cant help but sing along too.
+Not just the song from Spotify's "Top Hits" or that new country track that you can't help but sing along to.
 Spend some time on this and find a song that you really connect to.
-Listen to artists you like, and similar artists to them.
-Start discovering some new music on your commute, and who knows you might stumble upon gold.
+Listen to artists you like and similar artists to them.
+Start discovering some new music on your commute, and who knows, you might stumble upon gold.

 This step could be super easy if you already have a "song", then there it is.. the perfect song!
 Celebrate the fact you don't have to spend so much time on step #2!